 If you only speak English while traveling, you will be forced to confine yourself to popular tourist resorts where nearly everyone will only know some English and will therefore be unable to engage in a meaningful conversation with you.
 If you really want to explore Latin America and Spain as an insider and get to know the local people, culture and traditions, you need to know Spanish and you need to use it well.

 So you just bought a beach house to enjoy your retirement in the Dominican Republic?
 Learn Spanish, use it and prepare to enjoy your life like never before.
 Learning Spanish is fun.
 Knowing it is even more fun.

 Not crazy about the Dominican Republic?
 Choose another destination.
 Spanish is the official language in 21 countries: Mexico with 98 million, Spain with 39 million, Argentina with 35 million, Colombia with 36 million, Venezuela with 22 million, Peru with 20 million…

-As the Hispanic population continues to grow at a rate much higher than the national average, it becomes more and more likely that you may marry a Latin person, have one or many Spanish speaking neighbors, or just encounter Spanish speaking people on your everyday life.
+As the Hispanic population continues to grow at a rate much higher than the national average, it becomes more and more likely that you may marry a Latino person, have one or many Spanish-speaking neighbors, or just encounter Spanish speaking people in your everyday life.
 Are you ready for it?
 Or would you let not knowing the language and culture spoil the opportunities that present to you?

 Studying Spanish can keep you young too!
 Research indicates that knowing and using two languages reduces your chances of developing dementia, including Alzheimer's Disease.
 The scientists who studied this were motivated by earlier studies which showed that bilingualism enhances mental abilities in both children and older adults.
 Other studies show that studying languages can improve your memory and slow age-related decline in mental acuity.